decretist/Dissertation/Chapter0/chapter0.markdown

 not have end tags---makes it extremely difficult to parse, so this was a slow process.[10]

-My initial focus was on the use of David Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in the second recension.[11]
+My initial focus was on the use of MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in the second recension.[11]
 The inspiration was Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[12]
 My goal was to see whether MALLET could bring more such topics to the surface, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.[13]
 While simple in concept, this proved prohibitively difficult in practice.[14]

 In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln out of general interest.